 The three major central cities and metropolitan cities will be fully on formula for taxes payable in 2002.
-Greater Minnesota cities will be phased into the new formula over 6 years.
+For Greater Minnesota cities, the new base aid amount will be phased into the formula over 6 years.

 The LGA appropriation will be grouped into three divisions, Central Cities (Minneapolis, St. Paul, and Duluth), Metro Suburbs (7 county Metro region), and Greater Minnesota Cities.
 The appropriation for city LGA will be \$472 million in FY 2003 and will grow by inflation plus the statewide average growth in households.